When is the best time to see the northern lights?

-On all our tours we do provide you with a warm overall which are designed to be worn over your own warm clothes.
-The sizes we have range from XS to XXXL (48-66).
+On all our tours we do provide you with a warm hat, warm gloves and a warm overall which are designed to be worn over your own warm clothes.
+The overall sizes we have range from XS to XXXL (48-66).
 You are welcome to rent warm boots at your hotel in Abisko if you don’t have your own warm insulated winter boots.
-On our 6 day Aurora, Wildlife and Sapmi tour and on our 5 day New Years Eve tour and 8 day aurora, wildlife and Sapmi tour we do also provide you with warm boots, hat, socks and mittens.
+On our 6 day Aurora, Wildlife and Sapmi tour and on our 5 day New Years Eve tour and 8 day aurora, wildlife and Sapmi tour we do also provide you with warm boots, socks and balaclava.

 It is good to dress warm to give you a pleasant stay and these are our recommendations:

 - Closest to your body we recommend a set of underwear in synthetics, wool or woolen mixture.
 Synthetics absorb and transport the moisture away.
 Wool absorbs the moisture but has the ability to keep you warm even when it is damp.
 Avoid cotton since it absorbs the moisture and chills when it gets damp.